EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## EDHOC Error Message

 This section defines a message format for the EDHOC error message, used during the protocol.
 An EDHOC error message can be send by both parties as a response to any non-error EDHOC message.
 After sending an error message, the protocol MUST be discontinued.
-Errors at the EDHOC layer are sent as normal successful messages in the lower layers (e.g. POST and 2.04 Changed).
+Errors at the EDHOC layer are sent as normal successful messages in the lower layers (e.g. CoAP POST and 2.04 Changed).
 An advantage of using such a construction is to avoid issues created by usage of cross protocol proxies (e.g. UDP to TCP).

 error SHALL be a sequence of CBOR data items (see {{CBOR}}) as defined below